Aesir-Automation/SnoogensArenaMarksmanHunter/README.md

 **Racial Support!**
 • Pops your damaging Racial when it's supposed to!

+**The Hunt Turtle Reaction!**
+• Pops Turtle when a Demon Hunter is about to one-shot you!

+**AOE Toggle!**
+• Enables automatic AOE based on the amount of enemies, amazing for BGs if you want to 'win' the damage!

+**Scatter Shot Convoke!**
+• Druid about to slam you and your team to the ground with a Convoke?
+Countershot isnt ready, or maybe they are immune to interrupts?
+BAM - Scatter Shot!

+**Feign Death when Low!**
+• Last ditch effort to survive, Feign Death when you're low automatically!
+Works great when using Survival Tactics.

+***

 ## Toggles:
 `/xxxxx Burst`
 Toggles Burst mode rotation On (off default)
 `/xxxxx BurstPrep`
 Toggles Burst Preparation mode rotation On (off default)
+`/xxxxx AutoTarget`
+Toggles Auto Target On (off default)
+`/xxxxx AOE`
+Toggles automatic AOE On (off default)
 `/xxxxx PhialManual`
 Toggles Phial of Serenity to be Manual (off default)
 `/xxxxx DoubleTapManual`